casthub/docs/en/modules/components.md

 ## `icon`

 The Icon Component renders a simple, inline Icon.
-You can choose from any of the [available Icons](/icons).
+You can choose from any of the <docs-link path="/icons">available icons</docs-link>.

 **Examples**